Aryan-chaudhry/Object-Oriented-Programming/readme.md

 ## Constructor

-A **constructor** is a special function called automatically when an object is created.
-It has the same name as the class and no return type.
+A **constructor** is a special member function that is automatically called when an object is created.
+Its main purpose is to initialize the object's data members.
+Constructors have the same name as the class and do not have a return type.

 ### Types of Constructors

-1. **Default Constructor**
+1. **Default Constructor**: No parameters, initializes members with default values.
     ```cpp
     class A {
     public: